 Here are some other practical problems~

 - I paper-clipped the new minibooks together for each chapter, but the paper clips sometimes fall off.

 - Completed minibooks get muddled among the new minibooks, so I try store them separately.

-- So this is why the next step of pasting all the minibooks into the file folder before we start has saved us from time-wasting …
+- So this is why the next step of pasting all the minibooks into the file folder before we start has saved us from lost and muddled minibooks and senseless time-wasting searches.

-5. IMPORTANT Let your children paste all the new minibooks in their file folders BEFORE you even start your lapbook!
+5. IMPORTANT – PASTE all the new minibooks in their file folders BEFORE you even start your lapbook!

 - The kids do an excellent job placing the minibooks on their own.
-They shift and move the minibooks until they are happy with the layout.
+They shift and arrange the minibooks until they are happy with the layout.
 A random layout has never been a problem.